Consistently rated as one of the safest and greenest cities in the UK, Norwich is alive with creativity.

 An award-winning multi-arts festival which takes place at Henham Park in Suffolk.
-Bloc Party, Kraftwerk and Foals headlined the 2013 event.
+Maccabees, New Order and The National headlined the 2016 event.
 Latitude offers an unrivalled selection of innovative arts programming, with eleven dedicated arts spaces offering comedy, film, dance, theatre, literature, poetry and cabaret.

 Norwich was the first UK city to hold an arts festival back in 1772 and that tradition continues today.
 The city holds many festivals and arts events each year ranging from contemporary art, film, animation and music, to food and beer.

 The city is a hub of creativity with a brilliant creative community including great music venues, and museums.
 It’s a perfect city to develop my interest in Community and public art.

 The city is home to a number of important galleries, such as the Norman Foster designed Sainsbury Centre for Visual Arts which houses contemporary art and design including work from Francis Bacon, Giacometti and Henry Moore.
 The Norwich Castle Museum and Art Gallery contains a number of collections including the influential Norwich School of Artists such as Sir Alfred Munnings.
 Outpost and STEW are artist-led venues which offer a range of events for artists including networking, exhibitions and training workshops.